Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM Conditioned Adaptive MPC for Trajectory Planning with Safety Assurance

-As mentioned, LLM has the ability to reason and infer behavior-level decisions for autonomous driving via prompt engineering.
-Here we conduct a case study for LLM as a behavior planner, as shown in Figure~\ref{fig:llm_behavior_mpc}.
+Here we conduct a case study for LLM as a behavior planner via prompt engineering, as shown in Figure~\ref{fig:llm_behavior_mpc}.
 Next, we introduce the components of this case study as follows.